Office of the Director of Public Prosecutions was established under Article 120 of the Constitution of the Republic of Uganda.

 There are challenges that still remain.
 These however are in the process of being handled.

-The establishment of a DPP Staff SACCO should, as a stop gap measure, help mitigate the effects of poor remuneration.
+The establishment of a ODPP Staff SACCO should, as a stop gap measure, help mitigate the effects of poor remuneration.
 The Uganda Association of Prosecutors has continued to help articulate staff concerns and project Management interventions.

 The Directorate has launched a Client Charter which aims at holding the Directorate accountable to victims, complainants and indeed the entire public.
 I call upon all the stakeholders to continue holding us to the stated standards.